owanturist/react-hook-window/README.md

 <E extends HTMLElement>(options: UseWindowedListOptions) => UseWindowedListResult<E>
 ```

 The custom `useWindowedList` hook calculates a visible range of items in a given viewport.
 It creates zero additional DOM nodes, meaning that it provides unlimited customization freedom for both style preferences and tags structure.

 Under the hood, the hook calculates a range of visible items based on three variables:

-1. **Scrolling position** - the container's `scrollTop` or `scrollLeft` for vertical or horizontal [layouts][list-layout] respectively, extracted from a container's node passed via [`UseWindowedListResult.setRef`][use-windowed-list-result.set-ref].
+1. **Scrolling position** - the container’s `scrollTop` or `scrollLeft` for vertical or horizontal [layouts][list-layout] respectively, extracted from a container’s node passed via [`UseWindowedListResult.setRef`][use-windowed-list-result.set-ref].
-2. **Container size** - the container's height or width for vertical or horizontal [layouts][list-layout] respectively, defined via [`UseWindowedListOptions.containerSize`][use-windowed-list-options.container-size].
+2. **Container size** - the container’s height or width for vertical or horizontal [layouts][list-layout] respectively, defined via [`UseWindowedListOptions.containerSize`][use-windowed-list-options.container-size].
-3. **Items size** - the items' height or width for vertical or horizontal [layouts][list-layout] respectively defined via [`UseWindowedListOptions.itemSize`][use-windowed-list-options.item-size].
+3. **Items size** - the items’ height or width for vertical or horizontal [layouts][list-layout] respectively defined via [`UseWindowedListOptions.itemSize`][use-windowed-list-options.item-size].

 ```
     ---- ┌─────────────────┐           ┌─────────────────┐           ┌─────────────────┐